pacificclimate/p2a-rule-engine/README.md

 (venv)$ pip install -i https://pypi.pacificclimate.org/simple -r requirements.txt
 ```

+To connect to the database the script expects there to be a `.pgpass` file for it to read.

 ### Run
 To run the rule engine and view the results use `process.py`.
 ```